Return Home > About Gift of Life > Gift of Life Donor Program Overview > Gift of Life Donor Program’s Leadership Team

 Gweneth D. O’Shaughnessy is the vice president of hospital services at Gift of Life.
 She and her team are responsible for optimizing donation and transplantation outcomes across the region’s acute care hospitals.
 Ms. O’Shaughnessy joined Gift of Life in 1996.
 Since leading the Hospital Services team, she has grown it from four team members to more than twenty.
 Ms. O’Shaughnessy has served the national and international communities in a number of capacities, including chairing the AOPO Hospital Development Council, serving on the AOPO Annual Meeting Planning Committee, serving as faculty for Gift of Life Institute and being a leadership coach for the Wharton/Fox ‘Art and Science of Leadership’ Program.

-Randy Presant is vice president of public affairs for Gift of Life, where she oversees communications, community engagement and family support programs.
+Randy Presant is vice president of Public Affairs & Family Services for Gift of Life, where she oversees communications, community engagement and family support programs.
 Prior to joining Gift of Life in 2016, Ms. Presant held senior leadership positions in top communications and health care organizations where she led marketing communications programs for companies such as AstraZeneca, Cigna, Dun & Bradstreet and IBM.

 Ms. Presant is in her second term on the board of Maternity Care Coalition, and she has served on numerous committees for Philadelphia parks and schools, as well as organizations such as the Public Citizens for Children and Youth and the National MC Society.